tarwn/lessthandot-hugo/blogs/content/posts/2012-04-23-sql-saturday-118-wisconsin-they.md

 Then, establish regular planning meetings – they could be in-person, or conference calls.
 I did not do this early enough, and two months out I started to panic.
 At the advice of a mentor, I started weekly half-hour conference calls.
 That made a huge difference.
 It helps when everyone in your posse knows what is going on.

 My super-magic Jes Secret to Success: Organization.
 The super-magic Secret to Organization: To-Do Lists.
 I had lists every week of what needed to be done and who was doing it.
 The week of the event, I created a list of what needed to be brought on Friday and Saturday, and who was bringing it.
 There was a list of what needed to be done on Friday and Saturday, and who was doing it.
 Write it down as you think of it.
-Check it off when it’s done.
+Check it off when it's done.
 Keep that as a record.
 This will make your life easier.

 There are two members of your posse that will stand out in the two weeks leading up to your SQL Saturday.
 These are positions I stress more than anything: someone to organize and wrangle volunteers (Gina), and someone to handle all communications with attendees (Leonard).
 These are huge tasks.
 They were done so well I hardly needed to be involved.